Table of Contents

 Modify visionOS plugin configuration

-Click on the menu bar Edit > Project Settings > TextMesh Pro > click Import TMP Essentials
+Click Edit > Project Settings > TextMesh Pro > click Import TMP Essentials

 Note

 Currently, RealityKit with PolySpatial mode only supports TextMesh Pro text.
-If not imported, text rendering will not work.
+Without importing, text cannot be rendered.

-Click Edit > Project Settings > Polyspatial in the menu bar, and make the following changes on this page:
+Click Edit > Project Settings > PolySpatial, make the following modifications on this page:

 • Set Default Volume Camera Window Config to Default Unbounded Configuration.